 Because the Special Education Program Approval and Improvement Team values the rights of students and student learning, we work to ensure that all students are guaranteed access, participation and progress in the general education curriculum and that all students are part of one proactive educational system.
 We believe all students can learn to high levels when provided with scientific, research-based instruction.
 Each student is unique and learns in different ways.
 Educational decisions are based on data and outcomes following a problem-solving method.
 Instructionally relevant, valid and reliable assessments serve different purposes and assist in identifying the continuum of student needs.
 Staff must receive professional development, follow-up modeling, and coaching to ensure effectiveness and fidelity at all levels of instruction.
 We value a collaborative partnership among the New Hampshire Department of Education, school leadership, general and special educators, parents and students.
 A systems approach to school improvement and data-driven decision-making are critical aspects of the Special Education Program Approval work.
 Our values include lifelong learning and professional excellence; integrity; ongoing reflection and self-assessment; strong collaboration; accountability and strong leadership.

-SAU and Private School Final Reports Forms and Resources Approved Private Special Education Programs Request for Out of State Programs (protected) Entered into NHSEIS Program Approval and Improvement Process Year End Reports Request for Out of State Programs (unprotected) Entered into NHSEIS NHDOE Special Education Program Approval
+SAU Program Approval Reports Forms and Resources Program Approval and Improvement Process Year End Reports Request for Out of State Programs (protected) Entered into NHSEIS NHDOE Special Education Program Approval

 and Improvement Process